breatheco-de/content/src/content/lesson/debugging-css-code.md

 + Check if your selector and rules are on the list of styles applied to the tag.
 + If your selector shows up, you have successfully applied the styles, but other styles may conflict.

-> 🔥 Important: We must remember that many styles are being applied to elements simultaneously; the browser combines all the rules inherited from all the selectors you have created.
+> 🔥 **Important**: We must remember that many styles are being applied to elements simultaneously; the browser combines all the rules inherited from all the selectors you have created.

 ### Is your style not being applied?